IsmailTonmoy/Crime_Analysis_In_Los_Angeles_using_PowerBI/README.md

    6. What premises or locations see the most criminal activity?

+# Project Objectives:

+   1. Identify key crime trends over the past three years.
+        * Provide detailed reports to highlight which crime types have surged or declined.

+   2. Develop a resource allocation plan based on crime hotspots.
+        * Use geographical crime data to guide police patrols and surveillance.

+   3. Track crime by demographics to target vulnerable populations.
+        * Implement victim support and preventive measures for groups disproportionately affected by crime.

+   4. Deploy data-driven crime prevention strategies.
+        * Use historical data to anticipate crime spikes and proactively address them.

+   5. Collaborate with community organizations to improve safety.
+        * Share insights with local communities to enhance neighborhood watch programs or other safety initiatives.

 # Project Goals:

    1. Reduce overall crime rates in Los Angeles.